Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 Font Type:

 I always use the LCARS Font for LCARS interfaces but it doesn't matter, whatever font you use, just make sure you stick with it.
+Consistency is very important in interface design.
+Fortunately I have not seen an LCARS interface littered with font varieties the way it had been with colors.

 Font Size:

-If you want to break the overall consistency of your interface by playing with different font sizes all the time, you had better know what you're doing.
+If you want to break the overall consistency of your interface by playing with different font sizes all the time,

-Unless there is a valid reason to do so, your text should only possess two colors, one for normal display and one for highlight to signify whichever data currently highlighted are being processed.
+Unless there is a valid reason to do so, your text should only possess two colors, one for normal display and one for highlight

 LCARS Color Usage